 You should also keep an eye on where your matcha was grown and how it was grown; you’ll get the best taste and benefits by investing in quality Japanese matcha.

 As mentioned, the best matcha tea comes from Japan.
-I like to buy organic, including these brands (some affiliate links included):
+I like to buy organic, including these brands:

 A Matcha whisk is also known as a Chasen.
 Made from bamboo, a Chasen is made of many tightly-packed tines forming an outer core and an inner core.
 Using a traditional bamboo Chasen to whisk your matcha will ensure your drink is smooth and frothy.

 Care for your Chasen by cleaning it thoroughly and allowing it to dry fully after each use.
 Replace as needed to ensure the best results.
 A fun tip is that you can control the flavor and consistency of your matcha with your Chasen!
 Whisking your mixture in a circular motion will result in a thinner, smoother tea while whisking in an ‘M’ shape will provide a frothier drink.